alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-11-can-muslim-be-exused-for-ignorant-of-creed.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Can a Muslim's ignorance of creed be excused?"
 hijri: Safar 24, 1442 AH
-source: "Fatawa Al-Lajnah Al-Da'imah no. 11043"
 lang: en
+layout: post
-note: true
+mass_edited: true
-category: [takfir, sects, ahl-fatrah]
-summary: "It is impermissible for the adherents of Tawhid (monotheism), who hold that the worshippers of graves are disbelievers, to call their fellow monotheists as Kafirs (disbelievers) while they are uncertain of the judgment before establishing proofs and clarification on them."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah no. 11043
+summary: It is impermissible for the adherents of Tawhid (monotheism), who hold that the worshippers of graves are disbelievers, to call their fellow monotheists as Kafirs (disbelievers) while they are uncertain of the judgment before establishing proofs and clarification on them.
+title: Can a Muslim's ignorance of creed be excused?
 ---

 Question: